danvk/aoc2020/README.md

 # Notes on Advent of Code 2020

+## Day 6

+I was able to reuse the chunking code day 4 to make short work of this.

+I'm still puzzled at why it's so difficult to factor out functions that work with Iterators in Rust.
+It seems very easy to get into situations where the return type involves closures that can't be written in the type system, or to get into trouble with the borrow checker.

+I looked for a functional way to do "count by" on the characters in a string but wasn't able to find anything.

 ## Day 5

 I was feeling some social pressure to get out the door this morning, so I just did this one with find/replace, `sort`, `bc` and a spreadsheet.